Flag desecration: Canada

-Canada has no laws prohibiting flag burning or desecration.
+Legality

+Flag desecration is not, in itself, a crime in Canada.
 Acts of this nature are forms of expression protected by the Canadian Charter of Rights and Freedoms.

 In 1990, during heated political times around the Meech Lake Accord, the flag of Quebec was desecrated by protestors in Brockville, Ontario opposed to Quebec's language laws after the Canadian flag had been burnt in protests in Quebec.
 Televised images of individuals stepping on the Quebec flag were played in Quebec and contributed to the deterioration in relations between Quebec and English Canada.
 The incident, seen as a metaphor of Canada's perceived rejection of Quebec (and of Quebec's distinctiveness in the demise of the Meech Lake Accord) was invoked by Quebec nationalists during the run-up to the 1995 referendum on Quebec independence and is still remembered today.

 In 1999, members of the Westboro Baptist Church from the United States staged a burning of the Canadian Flag outside of the Supreme Court of Canada in Ottawa, Ontario.
 This was to protest legalization of same-sex marriage which was being adjudicated by the Canadian court.